-Tonsillectomy and adenoidectomy introduction
+Tonsillectomy and adenoidectomy definition and facts

 - The tonsils and adenoids are masses of lymphoid tissue located behind the nasal passages.

 - All surgical procedures have risks and potential complications.